sunayansarkar47/EasyMart/README.md

 No server or installation required.

----

-## 📌 Future Improvements
+##  Future Improvements

-- Add more pages (About, Contact, Cart, Login)
+- Add more pages
 - Improve responsiveness for mobile devices
 - Add product filtering and search
 - Implement shopping cart functionality
-- Connect to backend/database

----
+- AI integration

-## 👨‍💻 Author
+##  Author

-Created as a front-end web development project.
+Created as a web development project by EasyMart team